-Probation/Diversion Officers work closely and regularly with the Prosecutor's Office, schools, police, community and the various support agencies in the county.
+Probation/Diversion Managers work closely and regularly with the Prosecutor's Office, schools, police, community and the various support agencies in the county.
 Attempts are made to have personal "face to face" contact with not only those on probation, but all agencies with which this department has a business relationship.

-In order to be an effective, knowledgeable operation, it is vital to be involved with the schools, law enforcement and the community as much as possible in order to properly supervise those on probation.
+In order to be an effective, knowledgeable operation it is vital to be involved with the schools, law enforcement and the community as much as possible in order to properly supervise those involved with Probation/Diversion Services.

-It is also of the utmost importance that the Probation/Diversion Officers know the environments of those they supervise and the issues the juveniles face on a daily basis.
+It is also of the utmost importance that the Probation/Diversion Managers know the environments of those they supervise and the issues the juveniles face on a daily basis.
 An increase in use of illegal substances, deterioration in parental supervision and lack of positive home environments are the primary reasons more and more youth become involved in the criminal justice system.

-Habilitation & Rehabilitation of the juvenile offender is our objective through accountability, responsibility, treatment and supervision.
-However, public safety and welfare is also considered when deciding the appropriate action to be taken.
+Habilitation & Rehabilitation of the juvenile offender is our objective through accountability, responsibility, treatment, incentivizing and supervision.
+However, the public safety and welfare are also considered when deciding the appropriate action to be taken.

-During calendar year 2021:
+During calendar year 2022:

-- Nineteen (19) juveniles were placed on probation (12 male and 7 female)
+- Seventeen (17) juveniles were placed on probation (12 male and 5 female)

-- Sixteen (16) were removed from probation (10 male and 6 female)
+- Thirteen (13) were removed from probation (7 male and 6 female)

-- Of those removed from probation:
+- o Of those removed from probation:

 - 12 were successful

-- 2 were unsuccessful
+- 1 was unsuccessful

-- 2 were neutral